 Total production each year is around 2000 cases.
 Wines are offered by the glass and bottle as well as a flight selection.
 This tasting room stays open until 11pm on Friday and Saturday nights and a visit later in the evening is more like coming to a lounge – a sit down, rather than a tasting at the bar.
 For more information visit: www.purecruwines.com

-NOTE: along with PureCru Wines, Jean Edwards and J. McClelland Wines are available for tasting at the Wines on First tasting room.
+NOTE: along with PureCru Wines, J. McClelland Wines are available for tasting at the Wines on First tasting room.
 These two producers were added several years after the tasting room opened.
 The tasting room is small but can seat up to 14 people and host up to 40 people for private events.
 For more information about the tasting room itself, visit: www.winesonfirst.com